 The post holder will, on behalf of the Director, provide a key challenge function to the service teams within the Directorate to ensure that areas where performance improvement in relation to CSCG is required are identified and addressed.
 They will contribute to developing corporate and operational strategy, policy and decision making within the Trust with respect to the CSCG agenda within the Directorate and as an integral part of the Trust CSCG Working Body and through close collaboration with the Trust's Corporate Assistant Director for CSCG.
-They will be responsible for advising on and actively participating in planning, delivering, reviewing and monitoring both Directorate and Corporate CSCG plans and will act as a focal point for the Director of Acute Services and the Trust's Corporate Assistant Director for CSCG in respect of any issues relating to the development, implementation, performance management and assurance of CSCG plans, systems and procedures and their associated improvement plans.
+They will be responsible for advising on and actively participating in planning, delivering, reviewing and monitoring both Directorate and Corporate CSCG plans and will act as a focal point for the Director of Acute Services and the Trust's Corporate Assistant Director and will act as a focal point for the Director of any issues relating to the development, implementation, performance management and assurance of CSCG plans, systems and procedures and their associated improvement plans.

-V4 - Released 16.08.2019\\\\\\Page 1 of 13
+V4 - Released 16.08.2019